Big Bang nucleosynthesis in a weakly non-ideal plasma: Introduction

-In the current scenario of the SBBN~\cite{Cyburt:2015mya}, the formation of the light elements is initiated by the neutrino freeze-out during the radiation-dominated era and lasts until the temperature of the primordial plasma is $\sim 10^{9}\unit{K}$.
-(This temperature corresponds to a time scale of a few minutes in the cosmic evolution.)
-At this epoch, the universe is assumed to evolve with an idealized thermodynamic process.
-Note that assuming the adiabatic expansion of the universe without any heat flux into it is reasonable.
-During the expansion, the universe continues to find a new equilibrium as long as the thermonuclear reaction rates are greater than the cosmic expansion rate.
-Such an assumption of the isentropic expansion of the universe, which is ideal, seemingly stands to reason.
-However, taking idealization a step further should be done more carefully.
-For instance, constituents of the primordial plasma are usually treated as ideal gases in the SBBN, which, so-called ideal plasma, could be questionable.
+In the current scenario of the SBBN~\cite{Cyburt:2015mya}, the formation of the light elements is initiated by the neutrino freeze-out during the radiation-dominated era and lasts until the temperature of the primordial plasma is $\sim 10^{7}\unit{K}$.
+(This temperature corresponds to a timescale of a few minutes in the cosmic evolution.)
+At this epoch, the Universe is assumed to evolve with an idealised thermodynamic process.
+The assumption of the adiabatic expansion of the Universe without any heat flux into it is reasonable.
+During the expansion, the Universe continues to find a new equilibrium as long as the thermonuclear reaction rates are greater than the cosmic expansion rate.
+Such an assumption of the isentropic expansion of the Universe, which is ideal, seemingly stands to reason.
+However, taking idealisation a step further should be done more carefully.
+For instance, constituents of the primordial plasma are usually treated as ideal gases in the SBBN.
+However, this assumption of ideal plasma could be questionable.

-A plasma can be characterized by the plasma parameter, $\Gamma=n^{1/3}_e(Ze)^2/(k^{}_BT)$, defined as the ratio of the mean potential energy to the thermal kinetic energy~\cite{Gibbon:2016qcp}.
-The plasma of $\Gamma\gtrsim 1$ is classified as a non-ideal plasma whereas the ideal plasma corresponds to the case of $\Gamma \ll 1$.
-Since the free electron density, $n^{}_e$, decreases rapidly with the evolution of the universe, the primordial plasma could be regarded as ideal even in the low-temperature BBN era ($T\lesssim 10^8\unit{K}$).
-The chemical potential of electrons, on the other hand, is known to become large, $\mu^{}_e/(k^{}_B T) \gtrsim 1$, at $T\lesssim 10^8\unit{K}$ due to the charge neutrality and disappearance of positrons at low temperatures~\cite{Pitrou:2018cgg}.
-Such changes in fugacity indicate that the primordial plasma of degenerate electrons at $T\lesssim 10^8\unit{K}$ possibly deviates from ideal plasma.
+A classical plasma can be characterised by the plasma parameter, $\Gamma=n^{1/3}_e e^2/(k^{}_BT)$, which is defined as the ratio of the mean potential energy to the thermal kinetic energy~\cite{Gibbon:2016qcp}, where $n^{}_e$, $e$, $k^{}_B$, and $T$ stand for the free electron density, elementary electric charge, Boltzmann constant, and temperature, respectively.
+The plasma of $\Gamma\gtrsim 1$ is classified as a non-ideal plasma, whereas the ideal plasma corresponds to the case of $\Gamma \ll 1$.
+Figure\,\ref{fig1} shows the plasma parameter as a function of temperature during the BBN epoch.
+At high temperatures ($T\gtrsim 5\times10^9\unit{K}$), higher than the mass scale of a free electron ($0.5\unit{MeV}$), the primordial plasma is a quantum plasma that contains degenerate electrons for which the plasma parameter is rewritten by replacing the thermal kinetic energy with the Fermi energy, $\varepsilon^{}_F \propto n^{2/3}_e$~\cite{Fortov:2000}.
+Then, the plasma parameter behaves reciprocally to the classical plasma, increasing with decreasing density, $\Gamma=n^{1/3}_e e^2/ \varepsilon^{}_F \propto n^{-1/3}_e$.
+At the temperatures lower than the electron mass scale, the plasma can be treated classically.
+Since the free electron density decreases rapidly with the evolution of the Universe, the plasma is said to be ideal in the low-temperature BBN era ($T\lesssim 10^8\unit{K}$).
+The plasma in the moderate-temperature region would be regarded as weakly non-ideal with the plasma parameter of the order of $10^{-2}$.